SanjeevaRDodlapati/QeMLflow/.archive/archive/root_cleanup_backup_20250616_091402/CODEBASE_CLEANUP_COMPLETE.md

 **Codebase Status: PROFESSIONAL & PRODUCTION READY** **Ready for**: Community adoption, production deployment, continued development

-*The ChemML codebase has been successfully cleaned, organized, and prepared for professional use.
+*The QeMLflow codebase has been successfully cleaned, organized, and prepared for professional use.
 All cleanup objectives have been achieved, resulting in a production-ready framework with comprehensive documentation and clean organization.*